FHantke/brave-browser-wiki/Triage-Guidelines.md

       -  Get a status on each issue
       - Move issues along the process from the left most column to the right most depending on status.
       - Make sure the Untriaged Backlog column is empty and we add appropriate `priority/p1` - `priority/p5` labels
-    - Go through closed PRs that were merged to master recently.
-Flag anything that we'd like to uplift, add an uplift label.
     - Some Projects may have a special triage meeting only for that project.
     - Projects will be added and removed over time.